 The Campbell University Master of School Administration and add-on administrative licensure programs were "re-visioned" in 2010.
 The program is based upon the North Carolina Standards for School Executives: Principals.
-Several tweaks have been implemented at the request of the Master of School Administration Advisory Committee and include the substitution of a three-semester hour course for three internship modules of one semester-hour each.
+Several modifications have been implemented at the request of the Master of School Administration Advisory Committee and include the substitution of a three-semester hour course for three internship modules of one semester-hour each, the institution of crucial conversations in the Resources class.